• Skip to primary navigation

 Excerpt from French Country Cooking: Authentic Recipes from Every Region

-Gougères (French Cheese Puffs) in a red towel-lined basket with one cut in half to show airy center.
+Gougères (French Cheese Puffs) in a basket with a blue towel.

 Print Pin